dom lizarraga

 end of example

-Always use let! instead of let
+Author’s Recommendation Always use let! instead of let Why?

-let) can be subtly confusing
+• Lazy evaluation (let) can be subtly confusing

 Practical takeaways:

-• The biggest advantage to using let over instance variables is that instance variables can leak from test to test, which isn’t true of let.
+• The biggest advantage to using let over instance variables is that instance variables can leak from test to test, which isn’t true of let. • The difference between let and let! is that the former is lazily evaluated while the latter is immediately evaluated. • I always use the let! version because I find the execution path to be more easily understandable.

 In this chapter we’re going to write a small test and thoroughly examine it.
 We’ll look at the parts of the test bit-by-bit so we can understand each piece as well as the whole.
 By the end of this chapter, the syntax of an RSpec file will look much less mysterious.